-Radicalisation is defined as the process by which people come to support terrorism and extremism and, in some cases, to then participate in terrorist groups.
+Radicalisation is defined as "the process by which a person comes to support terrorism and forms of extremism leading to terrorism" (HM Government Prevent Strategy, 2011).

 Keeping children safe from these risks is a safeguarding matter and should be approached in the same way as safeguarding children from other risks.

 Children and young people can be drawn into violence or they can be exposed to the messages of extremist groups by many means.
-These can include through the influence of family members or friends and/or direct contact with extremist groups and organisations or, increasingly, through the internet via social media or other websites.
-This can put a young person at risk of being drawn into criminal activity and has the potential to lead to the child or young person suffering significant harm.
+These include: through the influence of friends and family members; direct contact with extremist groups and organisations; or, increasingly, through the internet via social media or other websites.
+This can put children and young people at risk of being drawn into criminal activity and suffering significant harm.

-Recent case evidence indicates that specific demographic groups have been targeted for radicalisation and grooming, which has led to attempts to travel to conflict zones placing them at risk.
-Where this risk has been identified, children's services should work with the police and schools to minimise this risk.
-Action can include taking legal action to remove the child or young person's passport.
-Parents can apply to cancel their child's passport if they have concerns that they might be planning to travel to a conflict zone (See Cancelling the passport of a child at risk of radicalisation).
+Further, recent case evidence indicates that specific demographic groups have been targeted for radicalisation and grooming, which has led to attempts to travel to conflict zones.
+Where this risk has been identified, children's services should work with the police, schools and other relevant agencies to minimise this risk.
+In this situation, a number of actions can be implemented to protect the young person including preventing travel to conflict zones.
+For more information see Cancelling the passport of a child at risk of radicalisation (GOV.UK).

-With regard to issues that may make an individual vulnerable to radicalisation, these can include:
+Issues that may indicate a young person is vulnerable to radicalisation, can include:

-However those closest to the individual may first notice the following changes of behaviour:
+Those closest to the young person may first notice the following changes of behaviour: